+4.9.1 The statutory primary purpose of Areas of Outstanding Natural Beauty is conserving and enhancing the natural beauty of the area.
+(All public bodies must have regard to this in carrying any functions which affect such an area.)
 National Planning Policy Framework para 115 says that great weight should be given to conserving landscape and scenic beauty in Areas of Outstanding Natural Beauty.
 The conservation of wildlife and cultural heritage are important considerations.

-We feel these last two policies will address these considerations, also bearing in mind the need to safeguard rural industries and the social needs of our local communities.
+4.9.1 We feel these last two policies will address these considerations, also bearing in mind the need to safeguard rural industries and the social needs of our local communities.
 Views of Scolt Head Island across the marshes are particularly valuable, as are views of the village seen from the bay across the marsh.

-Brancaster Neighbourhood Plan and the wider planning agenda
+5. Brancaster Neighbourhood Plan and the Wider Planning Agenda

-The three dimensions to sustainable development, as identified in the NPPF, are economic, social and environmental.
+5.1 The three dimensions to sustainable development, as identified in the NPPF, are economic, social and environmental: